kuoloneous/nodejs-backend-prescription/README.md

-# Canoo JS (Typescript) Server Application Prescription
+# Node JS (Typescript) Server Application Prescription
 This repo serves as a boilerplate for JS applications that we are running in the backend.

 Some features that are already integrated: